webiny/docs.webiny.com/docs/webiny-apps/page-builder/development/creating-iframe-element-plugin.md

                 };
             },
             render(props) {
+                /*
+                    Every render function receives the page element's data assigned to the "element.data" property in the received props.
+In here we will store the "iframe.url" which will be provided via the page element's settings dialog.
+                */
                 return <IFrameEmbed {...props} />;
             },
             renderElementPreview({ width, height }) {
                 return <img style={{ width, height }} alt={"iFrame"} />;
             }
         } as PbEditorPageElementPlugin,
-    // We will add a settings dialog plugin here, follow the steps in Settings dialog section below.
+    // We will add a settings dialog plugin here,
+    // follow the steps in Settings dialog section below.
 ```

 The key properties of the plugin are the `create` and `render`.
 They define the initial page element's settings and how it will be rendered in the editor, respectively.